INSTRUCTIONS FOR OBTAINING A MARRIAGE LICENSE IN MAINE

 - If both of you live out of State, you can obtain your license at any Town in the State of Maine.
 After you obtain your license, you are free to marry anywhere within the State of Maine.
 It is suggested that you obtain your license in the Town in which you are getting married in, because years down the road if you need a certified copy, you will remember where the license is filed.

 - Once the Marriage Intentions Form is completed, the members of the couple must sign the Marriage Intentions Form in the presence of the Town Clerk.
 You must show your picture ID with your signature on it at this time.
 If you are not able to appear in front of the Town Clerk, you may sign the Marriage Intentions Form in the presence of a Notary Public of the State of Maine.
-You must show your picture ID with your signature on it at this time.
-However, you will still need to appear before the Municipal Clerk before your Marriage License is issued, as you need to sign the Marriage License in the presence of the Municipal Clerk.
-The only exceptions to this are if the bride or groom is incarcerated, or this is an imminent death situation.
+The only exceptions to this is if a person is incarcerated, or an imminent death situation.
 See the Municipal Clerk for clarification on these situations.

 - If either or both members of the couple is divorced, widowed, or had their marriage legally annulled, the Municipal Clerk must see the certified document (a document with a raised seal on it) verifying how the previous marriage ended.
 Certified means that the documents are affixed with a raised seal and/or contain original signatures.
 Photocopies will not be accepted.
 You can obtain divorce decrees or annulment papers from the Court in the County where the divorce or annulment was filed.
 You can obtain a death certificate from the Municipal Clerk in the Town of the place of death.
 Please note that there is a 21 day waiting period requirement after a divorce.
 If you want to get married before the 21 day waiting period expires, you need to obtain a certified copy of the waiver of the 21 day waiting period which you can obtain from the Court where the divorce was granted.